caldevopsonline/UrlCapture1.0/README.md

  7. Perform a build and deploy process.
  8. Test url link for web app to view project running on azure
 # Running Automated Test Suite
-The project contains a test script that test the function SEND() in app.py.
+The project contains a test script that test the function _URL_CAPTURE() in app.py.
 The SENND() function is responsible for reading user input and capturing data from url using BeautifulSoup library and request.
 The test suit is made of a test_app.py and conftest.py.
 To run this, use the command--> pytest

 # Deploying Project to Amazon BeanStalk
  1. Rename app.py to application.py